 She makes a noise of exasperation, and her temper instantly rises, like mercury shooting up in a thermometer.
 At 16, my older daughter is in the fever of adolescence: Her temperature is nearly always high.

-Will all the high school kids read the article and pick it apart to figure out just who is meant to be represented in anecdotes that talk about dangerous drug use and draconian punishments?
+Will all the friends of the author’s teen read the article and pick it apart to figure out just who is meant to be represented in anecdotes that talk about dangerous drug use and draconian punishments?
 Will the parents who shared information about their children see their own stories in print and feel a little violated and judged, even if no one could possibly know who they are?

 She never understood why I’d get upset.
 In her mind, these were issues of concern to her and, as such, could – and should – be shared with her group so they could pray for her.